NYPL/ami-preservation/docs/pages/pami-overview.md

 {:toc}

 ## Staff
+#### Noelle Byer, Media Preservation Engineer - Audio
+{: .no_toc }
+Carries out the preservation assessment, treatment, and reformatting of audio recordings held in the Library’s permanent research collections.

 #### Rhony Dostaly, Media Preservation Engineer - Moving Image
 {: .no_toc }
 Carries out the preservation assessment, treatment, and reformatting of video recordings held in the Library’s permanent research collections.